sugarlabs/sugar-docs/src/python-porting-guide.md

   import sugar3
   ```

-* If the activity uses `telepathy-python`, test and fix collaboration, then port to PyGObject binding `TelepathyGLib`, for example;
+* If the activity uses `telepathy-python`, test and fix collaboration, then port to PyGObject binding `TelepathyGLib`, and test again, for example;
   ```python
   import telepathy
   ```